susanBuck/notes/05_Laravel/15_Controllers.md

 	public function __construct() {
-		# Put anything here that should happen before
-		# any of the other actions.
+		# Put anything here that should happen before any of the other actions
 	}

 	# This is an action...